How to Achieve Effective Software Delivery

 What is the Software Delivery Lifecycle

-Consider Netflix's continuous evolution: when transitioning from DVD rentals to streaming, they iteratively developed, tested, and refined their platform.
+Consider Netflix’s continuous evolution: when transitioning from DVD rentals to streaming, they iteratively developed, tested, and refined their platform.
 All this while maintaining uninterrupted service to millions of users.
+The SDLC guides the delivery of software applications from concept to deployment, ensuring a systematic approach to quality and efficiency.

-A typical SDLC has six phases:
+A typical SDLC is a structured development process with six phases:

 1. Planning: Requirements gathering and resource allocation